kastman/fitz/doc/source/creating_fitz_pipelines.rst

 let's use the determinisitc "compute tensor" half of this `basic FSL dti`_ example to get FDT fractional anisotropy (FA) and mean diffusivity (MD) maps.

-First, create a pipeline directory and dti workflow:
+First, create a pipeline directory and compute_tensor workflow:

 .. code-block:: bash

-  fitz new workflow DTI_Pipeline dti
+  fitz new workflow dti_pipeline computeTensor

 This will create a new pipeline in the FITZ_DIR::

   FITZ_DIR
-  └── DTI_Pipeline
+  └── dti_pipeline
       ├── README.rst
       └── workflows
-          └── dti.py
+          └── compute_tensor.py

-Take a look at DTI_Pipeline/workflows/dti.py.
+Take a look at DTI_Pipeline/workflows/compute_tensor.py.
 You'll see that there are some examples for a simple SPM fMRI pipeline.
 Let's edit them so that they refelct DTI.

 In FITZ, unprocessed data are put in the **data** directory, so let's specify that we want to grab some raw dti nifti images: